Types and latest generation of driver cards (G2V2)

 This guide should decode the mystery and provide a comprehensive explanation.

-Tachograph cards are essential to ensure road safety and compliance for drivers of heavy vehicles.
+Tachograph cards are essential to ensure road safety and compliance with the rules for drivers of heavy vehicles.

-Fasten your seatbelt and join us as we dive into the world of digital tachograph cards
+Fasten your seatbelts and join us as we delve into the world of digital tachograph cards

 Digital tachograph card: What is it?